Heart Healthy Mixed Bean Salad

 Close up of a white bowl with five bean salad in it on a blue and white striped napkin.

-Every February is Heart Health Awareness Month.
-This is a topic that hits very close to home.
-Two years ago my mom had a heart attack, she had a stent put in and is now ok, but has had to make some lifestyle modifications.
+Two years ago my mom had a heart attack, she had a stent put in and is now ok, but has had to make some lifestyle modifications, including changing the food she eats.
 A week ago my dad suffered from a stroke (it’s why I haven’t been too active on social media this week).
-Between work and hockey chauffeuring duties, I’ve been at the hospital spending time with my dad.
-Watching him recover has been heartbreaking as he’s a super active senior, he curls 5 times a week and golfs two days a week in the summer (without a cart!).
-He’s walking with a walker now, but still has trouble with swallowing, talking and small muscle control on his affected side.
-Heart disease runs in my family, so that is a big reason why I run, strength train and try to eat healthy.
+Heart disease runs in my family, so that is a big reason why I run, strength train and have been choosing to eat more plant-based heart healthy foods, such as beans!

-What makes Five Bean Salad Healthy?
+What makes this Mixed Bean Salad Healthy?

 This recipe is so easy to make, plus it’s a super healthy lunch!
-Beans are a super healthy, super versatile and super affordable food.
+Beans are a naturally healthy, super versatile and affordable food.
 Beans are high in antioxidants, fiber, protein, B vitamins, iron, magnesium, potassium, copper and zinc.
 Eating beans regularly may decrease the risk of diabetes, heart disease, colorectal cancer, and helps with weight management!

 I try to add beans to most of my salads because legumes (beans) are a great source of plant protein, and they are also low in fat.
 They’re full of fibre and they have a low glycaemic index (GI) which means they can help you feel full for longer.
 Beans and lentils can also be a useful source of iron and zinc for vegetarians (along with tofu, wholegrains, nuts, seeds and green vegetables).
 I add chickpeas to my lunch salads, and I add beans to casseroles, chilis and soups.
-I recently shared a delicious black bean quinoa salad recipe and today I’m sharing a flavorful heart healthy bean salad that your family and friends are sure to love!
+I recently shared a delicious black bean quinoa salad recipe and today I’m sharing a flavorful heart healthy mixed bean salad that your family and friends are sure to love!

 Related: Cilantro Lime Chickpea Salad – this salad features buttery chickpeas, summer fresh corn, red onion, tomatoes, cucumbers, cilantro, and a homemade cilantro lime dressing.
 It’s the perfect summer salad for a potluck barbecue!